 Virtual assistants, an innovation once exclusive to science fiction, can now be found in billions of devices around the world.
-By 2023, estimates suggest that around eight billion digital voice assistants (a number roughly equal to the world’s population) will be in use globally.
+By 2024, estimates suggest that more than eight billion digital voice assistants (a number roughly equal to the world’s population) will be in use globally.
 In a time where consumers and businesses alike are constantly adopting new technologies in hope of increasing efficiency and convenience, the virtual assistant has been an immediate success.
-As the name implies, this type of software serves as an assistant for its users by responding to commands, providing information, controlling other smart devices, and even assisting in online shopping.
+As the name implies, this type of software serves as an assistant for its users by responding to commands, giving information, providing entertainment and in general, assisting with every-day-tasks.

-Although the technology has been available in simplistic forms for years, Apple’s Siri was perhaps the first to be both highly advanced and commercially available.
-Seeing the success of Apple’s product, tech giants like Google (Google Assistant), Amazon (Alexa), and Microsoft (Cortana) released virtual assistants of their own, each of which boasts an installed base in the hundreds of millions as of 2019.
+Although the technology has been available in simple forms for years, Apple’s Siri was perhaps the first to be both highly advanced and commercially available.
+Seeing the success of Apple’s product, tech giants like Google (Google Assistant), Amazon (Alexa), and Microsoft (Cortana) released virtual assistants of their own.
+Chinese tech companies such as Alibaba, Baidu, and Xiaomi have also bring to the market their own virtual assistant products, with the Baidu DuerOS and the Xiaomi Xiao AI as notable examples.
 Consumers are making use of these technologies in their homes, cars, and in connection with a vast range of other smart devices such as smartphones and smart speakers.

 This text provides general information.
 Statista assumes no